Discrete defect plasticity and implications for dissipation: Size dependence and dissipation in constrained shear

 \section{Size dependence and dissipation in constrained shear}

 Quasi-static simple shear of a constrained strip provides a simple context to investigate the size dependence implications of proposed plastic material characterizations.
 Length scale independent continuum plasticity predicts a state of uniform shear stress and uniform shear strain that is size independent.
 Discrete defect characterizations of plastic response inevitably contain one or more length scale dependent material parameters, such as defect size or defect spacing.
 However, the material characterization containing a length scale does not necessarily result in the overall stress-strain response being size dependent over some range of sizes of interest.
 In addition, it turns out that whether or not the stress-strain response exhibits size dependence can have implications for the predicted energy dissipation.
 To illustrate this, results from \cite{Shu01} and \cite{Vasoya21} are presented.
+Much of the focus in \cite{Shu01} and \cite{Vasoya21} was on the size dependence of the stress-strain response but here the main aim in presenting their results is to illustrate the implications of the mode of defect evolution for the size dependence of dissipation.

 Fig.~\ref{shu1} illustrates the plane strain constrained shear boundary value problem.
 Simple shear of a strip, of height $H$ was analyzed with an imposed shear displacement $U(t)$.
 The strip was taken to be unbounded in the directions orthogonal to the height direction.
 The analyses were carried out in a small deformation framework for plane strain and quasi-static loading conditions.